 Phone: (707) 826-3731

 How do I get there?

-Humboldt State University is located in Arcata, California, 7 miles NORTH of Eureka on California Highway 101.
-From Highway 101, take the HSU turn-off, head east towards the campus.
+Cal Poly Humboldt is located in Arcata, California, 7 miles north of Eureka on California Highway 101.
+From Highway 101, take the Humboldt turn-off, head east towards the campus.
 At the stop sign, turn left on L. K. Wood Dr. Go right on Granite and you'll see the Jolly Giant Conference Center on your right.
 The Conference Center is on the second floor, right off the parking lot.

 If you fly: Fly into the Eureka/Arcata airport (ACV), which is about 10 miles north of campus, in McKinleyville.
-There is no longer a shuttle service.
-A cab may take 90 minutes or more to pick you up, and they are expensive.
+There is no shuttle service.
+A cab may take 90 minutes or more to pick you up, and they can be expensive.
 It might be best if you use the carpool list to arrange for someone to come get you.
 Plan on a noontime arrival.

 Can you describe the accommodations?

 We stay in the university’s dormitories and eat all of our meals in the cafeteria.
 The rooms are typical college dorms, two single beds, two desks, two chest of drawers and two closets.

 The conference center provides excellent meals with many choices for each meal; there are always choices for a vegetarian diet.
 Our meal plan runs Monday breakfast through Friday dinner.

 You may request a roommate or, for an additional fee, a single room.
 You have to arrange this yourself.
 If you have questions about the on-campus accommodations, call 826-5312.

 How do I get checked into my room?